Run the World (Girls): Background and development

 In an interview with The Capital FM Network in early March 2011, Shea Taylor confirmed that 4's lead single would premiere at the end of April.
 "Run the World" was written by Terius "The-Dream" Nash, Beyoncé, Nick van de Wall, Thomas Wesley Pentz, Dave Taylor, and Adidja Palmer.
-It was produced by Switch, The-Dream, Beyoncé and Taylor.
+It was produced by Switch, The-Dream, and Beyoncé.
 "Run the World" was recorded by DJ Swivel and Pat Thrall at MSR Studios, New York City, and was mixed by Serban Ghenea at MixStar Studios, Virginia Beach.
 Before release, the song's title was rumored to be "Girls (Who Run the World)".
 On April 14, 2011, two portions of the song leaked online while an unfinished demo of "Run the World (Girls)" was leaked online on April 18, 2011.
 In an interview with Billboard, Beyoncé described the song:

 It's definitely riskier than something a bit more... simple.
 I just heard the track and loved that it was so different: it felt a bit African, a bit electronic and futuristic.
 It reminded me of what I love, which is mixing different cultures and eras — things that typically don't go together — to create a new sound.
 I can never be safe; I always try and go against the grain.
 As soon as I accomplish one thing, I just set a higher goal.
 That's how I've gotten to where I am.

-Between June 16 and June 27, 2011, one song from 4 each day was available to listen to on Beyoncé's official website, together with its accompanying photographs from the album packaging and a quote.
+Between June 16 and 27, 2011, one song from 4 each day was available to listen to on Beyoncé's official website, together with its accompanying photographs from the album packaging and a quote.
 On June 27, 2011, "Run the World (Girls)" was the twelfth song to be made available.
 In the accompanying quote, Beyoncé said: "I try to write songs that will bring out the best in all of us and keep us close together.
 I think about saying the things that women want to say but sometimes are not confident enough to say.
 I am going to continue to write those songs that give women strength."